What Are the Best Strategies for Building Employee Loyalty?

 7. On-site Health Screenings

 Responsibilities at work and home leave little time for employees to tend to their physical health.
 Help them by scheduling on-site health screenings — mobile units that come to your place of business to serve employees.
 There are mobile units for everything from dental checks to mobile mammograms.
 Although hospitals and health organizations run many mobile units, some services are privately owned.
 So, costs will vary.
-Check with local hospitals or specialized health centers in your area to see if they have a special mobile unit for hire.
+Check with local hospitals or specialized health centers in your area to see if they have a dedicated mobile unit for hire.
 And if you’re already required to run employee screenings for vaccinations, physicals, or drug testing, try rolling these services into the same mobile service to save money.

 8. Mental Wellness Days